Category Archives: Uncategorized

 The Linguistic Society of America has created a guide to assist linguists in participating in public outreach endeavors by recommending engaging approaches such as partnering to host events with public institutions.
 For instance, mentoring programs with local high schools, collaborating with universities to organize a linguistics summer boot camp or hosting a booth at a university festival to reach audiences.
 The guide is significant for its focus on involving the community in raising awareness of linguistics in society.
 This document also provides strategies for effective public outreach, such as creating an engaged and trust-based space while working within a team.
 It also emphasizes understanding the background knowledge of the intended audience for public-facing events when choosing the type of activities or topics.

-The Door Is Open: Why Our Monday Writing GROUP Matters
+The Door Is Open: Why Our Monday Writing Group Matters

 By Josiah Beharry, Graduate Student Researcher, UC Merced Center for the Humanities